MHI Inc. Product and Company Overview

 Decarbonization

 What is deep decarbonization?
 Deep decarbonization is the total elimination of CO2 emissions from a physical process.
 In any process,Preventing CO2e in various manufacturing sectors decarbonization eliminates fossil fuel combustion and replaces it with electric energy devices.
-About 0.8-2.2 lbs. of CO2 production can be prevented with 1 kWh (3.6 kJ) of energy use or conversion by electric methods instead of burning carbon-containing fuels.
-A 100 KW device can prevent 80 – 220 lbs. of CO2 from being made every hour when electrical heating is used, i.e., no fossil-fuel combustion heating.
-A 10 MW device can prevent emissions of 8-22 tons of CO2 every hour.
+About 0.8-2.2 lbs. of CO2 (equivalent) production can be prevented with 1 kWh (3.6 kJ) of energy use or conversion by electric methods replacing burning carbon-containing fuels.
+A 100 KW device can prevent 80 – 220 lbs. of CO2 (equivalence) from being made every hour when electrical heating is used, i.e., no fossil-fuel combustion heating.
+A 10 MW device can prevent emissions of 8-22 tons of CO2 (equivalence) every hour.

 MW decarbonized heating and drying convection.